livingdocsIO/documentation/reference-docs/server-configuration/content-type-config.md

 Whenever you create a document you have to choose of what contentType it will be.
 The contentType of a document cannot be changed after creation.

-The `documentType` distinguished between articles and pages.
+The `documentType` distinguishes between articles and pages.
 Articles will be accessible in the main dashboard in the editor.
 Pages appear on a different screen.
 It is also possible to give distinct permissions for articles or pages.

 *Important to know* For every `contentType` there must be a `layout` in the design.
 The name layout of the layout must be exactly the same as the `contentType.handle`.